Why Bitcoin is More Useful Than Gold

 It is a safe hedge against all the money printing, and has always been a dependable store of value as fiat currencies lose their purchasing power.

-Governments have always held gold as a sign of wealth and all currencies used to be backed with gold.
+Governments have always held gold as a sign of wealth and all currencies used to be backed by gold.

 Gold and other metals were used as currencies before paper representations made it easier to divide and spend the value of gold.